Anderson acceleration with approximate calculations: applications to scientific computing: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{section:background} we briefly recall the stationary Richardson's method that solves linear systems by recasting them as linear fixed-point iterations.
-In Section~\ref{section:error_bounds} we provide error bounds that allow approximate calculations of AA for linear fixed-point iterations while still maintaining convergence.
-In Section~\ref{section:reduced_aar} we introduce the new formulation of AAR that enables the projection of the least-squares {problem} onto a projection subspace, called Reduced AAR, followed in Section~\ref{section:numerical_results} by numerical implementations of the analyses conducted in the previous sections for two different scientific applications that we use as representatives of two different types of fixed-point iterations.
-The applications we consider are: (i) linear deterministic fixed-point iterations arising from the Richardson's scheme to solve linear systems and (ii) non-linear deterministic fixed-point iterations arising from non-linear time-dependent Boltzmann equations.
-We conclude the paper with remarks on the state-of-the-art and comments about future developments in Section~\ref{section:conclusions}.
+In Section~\ref{section:error_bounds} we provide rigorous error bounds that allow approximate calculations of AA for linear fixed-point iterations while still maintaining convergence.
+In Section~\ref{section:reduced_aar} we {propose a new variant of AAR, which performs inexpensive approximate calculation by projecting the least-squares {problem} onto a subspace}, called Reduced AAR. { In Section~\ref{section:numerical_results}, we illustrate the convergence property of AAR on linear fixed-point problems and demonstrate the computational advantage of the Reduced AAR solvers on examples including both linear and non-linear fixed-point problems.
+Even though the theoretical results are not directly applicable to the non-linear fixed-point solvers, the promising numerical results reported in Section~\ref{section:numerical_results} encourage further investigations.} We conclude the paper with remarks on the state-of-the-art and comments about future developments in Section~\ref{section:conclusions}.